two green pens, and miracles,

 recall, wax no

-stalgic, learn,
+stalgic, learn

-even if about
+from, even if

 how and why